berarma/oversteer/README.md

 You can install all dependencies on Debian systems with the following command (I'm using the meson package in Buster backports):

-`apt install python3 python3-gi python3-pyudev python3-xdg python3-evdev gettext meson appstream-util desktop-file-utils`
+`apt install python3 python3-gi python3-pyudev python3-xdg python3-evdev gettext meson appstream-util desktop-file-utils python3-matplotlib python3-scipy`

 You can install all dependencies on Fedora systems with the following command:

-`dnf install python3 python3-gobject python3-pyudev python3-pyxdg python3-libevdev gettext meson appstream desktop-file-utils`
+`dnf install python3 python3-gobject python3-pyudev python3-pyxdg python3-libevdev gettext meson appstream desktop-file-utils python3-matplotlib python3-scipy`

 In other distributions use the available tools to install the packages that will have similar names.